opengraphics/pjvg/spec/shapes.md

 - `text`: A piece of text.
 - `rectangle`: A polygon with four points and extra flow features.
 - `circle`: A polygon with renderer-defined segments.
+- `operator`: An operator on one or more shapes.

 ### Shape
 All shapes can have the following fields: